garlpoon/MSP430-Seven-Segment-Display/README.md

 display.
 The array indices for the buffer that tell the display which numbers to present are 0, 1, 3, and 4.
 Index 2 is used to tell the display whether or not to show the comma in between.

+# Hardware
+The MSP430 pins 4.1 and 4.2 are used for their SDA and SCL pins respectively.